ChefKissInc/PlistOxide/README.md

-# Xplist
+# PlistOxide

-A general purpose Property List (plist) editor, written in Rust.
+A cross-platform Property List (plist) editor, written in Rust.